Wil reviews the Merida eOne-Sixty

 - RRP | $10,999 AUD

-Testing The eOne-Sixty
+Testing the Merida eOne-Sixty 9000

 Having already had plenty of trail time with the 2020 model, it didn’t take long to get familiar with our 2021 test bike.

-The heavier duty tyres offer more stability thanks to the DoubleDown casing, so lower pressures are possible with less risk of pinch-flatting.
+The heavy duty tyres offer more stability thanks to the DoubleDown casing, so lower pressures are possible with less risk of pinch-flatting.
 I settled on 20psi for the 29in front tyre, and 25psi for the smaller diameter Aggressor.

 Otherwise I setup the Fox Float DPX2 shock with the same settings – 30% sag and rebound damping a couple of clicks faster than halfway.
 For the 38, I started with Fox’ recommendations, though ended up lightening up both the compression and rebound damping a touch just to liven up the travel.

-So far it’s bloody lovely.
+It is very impressive.
 There’s noticeably more pep and power here compared to the E8000 motor, and pickup is also faster too.
 Total grunt isn’t quite as obvious as the equivalent motors from Bosch and Brose, but the real beauty about EP8 is that it retains the smooth and intuitive performance that we loved about the old motor.
 It’s also quieter, and the power delivery is progressive, giving it a more natural feel as a result.

 The reworked Trail mode is the one to go for, with a very wide and flexible power band that does well to match what your legs are doing.
 It’s still generally happier at higher cadences though, so you can occasionally find yourself feeling a little bogged down if you hit a surprise climb in a less than ideal gear.
 Thankfully the Shimano XT drivetrain is well prepared for your ham-fisted, last-minute down-shifting, with the chain popping and cracking into place quickly even under power.
 That Hyperglide+ cassette continues to impress.